dinodn/ec2-wp/README.md

 The task is deployed under two phases,

-   1) Deploy the EC2 instance  : Using Terraform  (Terraform v0.9.11 )
+   1) Deploy the EC2 instance  : Using Terraform  (Terraform v0.9.11 )(Launches Ubuntu Server using ami-099fe766)
    2) Deploy the WordPress on LAMP : Using Ansible (Ansible v2.2.0.0)